 Welcome To My Project Portfolio

-My name is Kaili Shoop, and I am a sophomore Computer Science & Management Engineering (Economics + Engineering) student at Pitzer College, one of the Claremont Colleges.
+My name is Kaili Shoop, and I am a sophomore at Pitzer College part of the Claremont Colleges, majoring in Management Engineering (Engineering + Economics) with a Mathematics minor.

 Here is a list of projects I have done so far during my time learning computer science.